Q. Is the Welsh Mountain Zoo open all year?

 A. Welsh Mountain Zoo, Old Highway, Colwyn Bay, Conwy LL28 5UY

 Q. How far is the Zoo from Colwyn Bay Town Centre?

 A.The Zoo is situated approximately ½ a mile from the town of Colwyn Bay .
-The free Zoo Mini Bus service from Colwyn Bay railway station will commence on 9th April 2017 and will run until 10th September 2017.
+The free Zoo Mini Bus service from Colwyn Bay railway station will commence from 24th March 2018 and will run until 9th September 2018.
 The first trip from the station will start at 10:00am and will then run on a continuous loop throughout the day.
 You should not have to wait longer than 30 minutes for the minibus to arrive for collection.
 The last trip down from the Zoo will be just before 4:45pm.
 If you are organising a group wishing to use the minibus service please contact the Zoo Office first: 01492 532938 key 3 when the call attendant service begins.